 During the scaling part of the procedure, an instrument called an ultrasonic scaler is used to scrape away any plaque or tartar that has built up beneath the gums.
 Plaque often develops in pockets that form between the teeth and gums.
 As the disease progresses, these pockets grow, which may cause teeth to loosen and eventually fall out.

 After the scaler has removed the plaque and tartar, the treated area is rough and uneven.
 Root planing smooths the root of the tooth so that the gums can heal and reattach to the tooth properly.
 Anesthesia or sedation may be used during this procedure.
 Antibiotics or irrigation with antimicrobials may be prescribed to help prevent bacteria from growing in the mouth.

-There is little-or-no pain associated with this procedure, and patients can resume their regular activities immediately afterward.
-Medication may be prescribed to address any post-treatment discomfort.
+After this procedure, you may experience some discomfort for a couple of days and your teeth may be sensitive.
+You should expect your gums to be swollen and possibly bleed, as well.
+Medication may be prescribed to address any post-treatment discomfort and to prevent infection.
 After the scaling and root planing procedure, patients should practice proper oral hygiene in order to prevent pockets from reforming.